-The authority has a number of assets embedded in contractual arrangements, these are vehicles and equipment.
-The authority also leases in allotments and other land and buildings.
+The authority has leases in allotments and other land and buildings.

-The authority has 4 non-specialist vehicles and 21 photocopiers on short term agreements utilised across a number of departments.
+The authority has 4 non-specialist vehicles and 24 photocopiers on short term agreements utilised across a number of departments.
 These are considered deminimus and are not included in the following lease figures.